TJC1997/CS-Work/Website project/README.md

 # This is the website project i did with my 3 teammates.
-I did all the JavaScript parts by myself.
+I did all the JavaScript parts by myself. (sever.js and index.js)

 # **[\*\*Please check out this project page for to-dos and other notes\*\*](https://goo.gl/ocKu3V)**